38- Magnificent Tourist Activities you can do in Uganda on Safari:

 10. See the Elusive Prehistoric Shoebill Stork:

-The Shoebill Stork is not a stork, and it is related to the pelican species.
+, and it is related to the pelican species.
 The habitat of the Shoebill is threatened due to swamps being eradicated by a growing human population and their quest for land.

 Shoebill myths and legends have been killed, and Eggs have been Stolen for International Trade.
 Despite that, you can see the Shoebill Stork in various parks and Uganda.